1 November 2018 | Pricing strategy, Revenue management, Industry technology

 Is your hotel’s internal culture centred on collaboration?

-With hotels competing more vigorously than ever - not just with nearby hotels but with all hotels bookable online - collaboration is one of the key ingredients of revenue protection and optimisation.
+With hotels competing more vigorously than ever, and the hospitality landscape growing increasingly complicated, collaboration within your commercial team is one of the key ingredients of revenue protection and optimisation.

 This way of working prioritises agility and adaptability.
 Creating such a culture takes effort, and it’s nearly impossible if tools are siloed, inaccessible and outdated.
 But with transparent dashboards with easily digestible information, you can and should make all of this crucial information - whether it’s on your rates, your competitors’, your distribution channels or your KPIs - accessible across departments.

-This empowers everyone to make smarter decisions that decrease the cost of acquisition and increase profitability.
+By breaking down silos in your commercial teams, everyone is able to make smarter decisions that decrease the cost of acquisition and increase profitability.

 Let’s take a look at some of the advantages and use cases of such tools in roles across a hotel’s operation, beyond revenue and distribution management.